kubermatic/docs/content/kubermatic/master/changelog/2.14/_index.en.md

 #### Bugfix

-- Fixed Kubermatic operator not to specify unsupported &#39;dynamic-datacenter&#39; flag in CE mode.
+- Fixed KKP operator not to specify unsupported &#39;dynamic-datacenter&#39; flag in CE mode.
 - Fixed Seed validation for Community Edition.
 - Fixed Subnetworks for GCP, because the network filtering was wrong.
 - Fixed label for nodeport-proxy when deployed with the operator.